Our Skating Programs

 Skaters must be working on level 5 of the CanSkate program to participate in this program.

-The Aldergrove Skating Club is proud to have synchro teams of all levels, abilities and age groups.
-Levels include: Beginner, Elementary, Juvenile, Novice, Adult 2 and Adult 3.
+The Aldergrove Skating Club is proud to have synchro teams of many levels, abilities and age groups.
+Levels include: Beginner, Juvenile, Pre-Novice, Adult 2 and Adult 3.
 There are specific age and skill requirements for each of these levels and each year the team categories may change depending on the ages/skill level of the skaters wishing to participate.
 AFSC welcomes new and returning skaters at the beginning of each Fall/Winter season (September) to try out for a team or participate in an "Try-It" session.
 If you would like to try synchronized skating with our club, please contact us at info@aldergroveskatingclub.com for more information.

 The competitve synchro season ends in early spring but AFSC runs a synchro skills class April–June and invites all to attend, drop-ins welcome.
 It's a great way to try the sport if you are new or to develop new skills if you are wanting to improve.
 The Spring Synchro Skills class is announced in the Spring Skating Schedule each year.